 - Cut, chop and shred the veggies you'll be using.
 Pro Tip: if you want to skip the shredding and chopping, buy pre-cut coleslaw/cabbage and vegetables in the produce department at your local grocery store.

 - Heat the oil over medium-high heat until shimmering.
 Add the aromatics and cook for 2 or 3 minutes.
-Add the mushrooms, cabbage and carrots and cook the vegetables until they are caramelized.
+Add the mushrooms, cabbage, and carrots and cook the vegetables until caramelized.
 Add the soy sauce mixture and continue to cook until all the liquid has evaporated.

 - Remove from heat.
 Let the filing cool.
 Then get wrapping.